 We expect competitors to compete as semi self-sufficient individuals.

 The feeding stations are stocked with food and drinks to be consumed on site.
 The organisers provide still water and sweetened drinks to refill water bottles or bags.
-Runners must ensure that when they leave a feeding station they have enough water and food to last until the next feeding station
+Runners must ensure that when they leave a feeding station they have enough water and food to last until the next feeding station. a zipped bag to put your food at the feeding station.

 Maximum number of runners